 - Rehabilitation, treatment and ongoing care may be required at different stages of your life

-- You are likely to experience significant distress and inconvenience
+- You are likely to experience significant psychological distress at your change of lifestyle

 We can help you assess your needs for your life after the amputation, to help you plan for the future and secure the right amount of compensation to fully address all of these factors.

 When can I make a compensation claim for amputation?